 How do you know if you have MTHFR variations?

 In short, to test for MTHFR, you’ll need a genetic test.
-Some health practitioners can order this for you, so ask first.
+Some health practitioners can order MTHFR testing for you, so ask first.

-If that’s not an option, you can do an at-home test, which typically uses a saliva sample or cheek swab that you mail in to the company for analysis.
+If that’s not an option, you can do an at-home testing for MTHRF, which typically uses a saliva sample or cheek swab that you mail in to the company for analysis.
 This is my favorite one on the market developed by a doctor who specializes in genetic variations and their effect on health (no, this company did not sponsor this post, but I do earn a small affiliate commission if you choose to purchase it).
-I especially like that they do NOT keep a sample, so your genetic information cannot be sold to pharmaceutical companies or others (which is unfortunately quite common for many other genetic testing companies).
-The report is also far more comprehensive than any others I’ve seen on the market.
+The report is also far more comprehensive than any others I’ve seen.

 If you don’t have the opportunity/finances to get genetic testing, there is no harm in prioritizing real food folate and checking that your supplements provide metabolically active forms of folate (in other words, you can simply play it safe by avoiding folic acid).